-- offer, pledge, sell or contract to sell any common units, - · sell any option or contract to purchase any common units - purchase any option or contract to sell any common units, - · grant any option, right or warrant for the sale of any common units, - · lend or otherwise dispose of or transfer any common units, - request or demand that we file a registration statement related to the common units, or - enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any common units whether any such swap or transaction is to be settled by delivery of common units or other securities, in cash or otherwise.
+- · offer, pledge, sell or contract to sell any common units, - sell any option or contract to purchase any common units, - · purchase any option or contract to sell any common units - · grant any option, right or warrant for the sale of any common units, - lend or otherwise dispose of or transfer any common units, - · request or demand that we file a registration statement related to the common units, or - enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any common units whether any such swap or transaction is to be settled by delivery of common units or other securities, in cash or otherwise.

-This lock-up provision applies to common units and to securities convertible into or exchangeable or exercisable for or repayable with common units.
-It also applies to common units owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
-The foregoing will not apply to the offer for sale, sale or other issuance of common units or other securities to Navios Maritime or any of its subsidiaries in connection with our acquisition of any assets from Navios Maritime or any of its subsidiaries provided that any such recipient of common units or other securities enters into a lock-up arrangement for the remainder of the 180-day restricted period.
-In addition, if we issue an earnings release or material news or a material event relating to us occurs during the last 17 days of the 180-day period or if, prior to the expiration of the 180-day period, the restrictions imposed by these lock-up agreements may be extended until the expiration of the 18-day period beginning on the issuance of the earnings release or the occurrence of the material news or material event for all such common units.
+This lock-up provision applies to common units and to securities convertible into or exchangeable or excreisable for or repayable with common units.
+It also applies to common units owned now or acquired later by the person executing the agreement or for which the person executing the agreement after acquires the power of disposition.
+The foregoing will not apply to the offer for sale, sale or other issuance of common units or other securities to Navios Maritime or any of its subsidiaries provided that any such recipient of common units or other securities enters into a lock-up arrangement for the remainder of the 180-day restricted period.
+In addition, if we issue an earnings release or material news or a material event relating to us occurs during the last 17 days of the 180-day period or if, prior to the expiration of the 180-day period, we announce that we will re lease earnings results during the 16-day period beginning on the last day of the 180-day period, we apperiod, the restrictions imposed by these lock-up agreements may be extended until the expiration of the 18-day period beginning on the issuance of the earnings release or the occurrence of the material news or material event for all such common units.